Kolfinnr/Squads/PLAYER_GUIDE.md

 ### Command Points (CP)
 - Commanders start with a default pool (3 of 6).
 Spending CP triggers command abilities.
 Adjustments appear on the dashboard, and the pool refills only through in-game rewards or GM fiat.

+### Reloading Rules
+- Ranged attacks apply an automatic Reload cooldown: 1 round for bows and crossbows, 2 for firearms, and 3 for artillery.
+- **Fast Reload** shortens the cooldown to a minimum of 1 round, while **Continuous Fire** skips reloading entirely until the volley ends.

 ## Specialist Roles
 - Set a squad’s role to **Specialist** and choose a subtype (Mage or Engineer) on the sheet.